From Oil & Gas Investment Banking to Energy Hedge Fund: How to Make the Leap and Dominate Your Case Studies

 What were the key obstacles you faced in the recruiting process, and how did you stand out against other candidates?

-A: Surprisingly, the biggest obstacle I faced was that I went to a “non-target” school and hadn’t followed the typical Ivy League –> Bulge Bracket Bank –> PE / HF –> Greatness path.
+A: Surprisingly, the biggest obstacle I faced was that I went to a “non-target” school and hadn’t followed the typical investment banking career path, from a private high school to the Ivy League to a bulge-bracket bank.

 I wish I were joking, but this still came up repeatedly even years and years after I had finished undergraduate.